JetBrains/MPS-extensions/docs/extensions/model-merger.md

 #### Partial Specification

 A partial merge specification is a specification that does not include all properties, children or references of a concept.
-I reuses other complete or partial merge specifications.
-For instance inherited through the configuration for the base concept or by specifications of the implementing interfaces.
+It reuses other complete or partial merge specifications.
+For instance, inherited through the configuration for the base concept or by specifications of the implementing interfaces.
 A partial merge specification can override parts of the inherited specifications just like a complete specification can do.
-A partial merge specification must at least contain all the properties, children and references directly defined on the concept it is specifying for.
+A partial merge specification must at least contain all the properties, children and references directly defined on the concept or interface it is specifying for.

 ## Merge Specification Composition at Runtime

 The runtime needs to be able to combine the merge specifications dynamically when it’s merging models.
 The runtime needs to construct a *complete* merge specification for each concept it tries to merge.
-If construction of a *complete* merge specification fails the runtime must not start the merge.
+If the construction of a *complete* merge specification fails, the runtime must not start the merge.

 ### Examples